Approximation of Spanning Tree Congestion using Hereditary Bisection: Approximation Algorithm

 \section{Approximation Algorithm}

-Given a connected graph $G=(V,E)$, we construct the spanning tree of $G$ by the recursive algorithm \textsc{CongSpanTree} called on the graph $G$.
-In step 3, one of the algorithms of Theorem~\ref{thm:arv} is used: for general graphs, the algorithm by Arora, Rao and Vazirani~\cite{ARV:09}, for graphs excluding any fixed graph as a minor, the algorithm by Klein, Protkin and Rao; by $\alpha(n)$ we denote the respective pseudo-approximation factor.
+Given a connected graph $G=(V,E)$, we construct a spanning tree of $G$ by the recursive algorithm \textsc{\mbox{CongSpanTree}} called on the graph $G$.
+In step 3, one of the algorithms of Theorem~\ref{thm:arv} is used: for general graphs, the algorithm by Arora, Rao and Vazirani~\cite{ARV:09}, for graphs excluding any fixed graph as a minor, the algorithm by Klein, Plotkin and Rao~\cite{KleinPR:93}; by $\alpha(n)$ we denote the respective pseudo-approximation factor.

-Let $\tau$ denote the tree representing the recursive decomposition of $G$ (implicitly) constructed by the algorithm \textsc{CongSpanTree}: The root $r$ of $\tau$ corresponds to the graph $G$, and the children of a non-leaf node $t\in \tau$ associated with a set $V_t$ correspond to the connected components of $G[V_{t}] \setminus F$ where $F$ is the set of edges of the $\frac23$-balanced cut of $G[V_{t}]$ from step 4; by Theorem~\ref{thm:arv}, $|F|\leq \alpha(n)\cdot b(G[V_t])$.
+Let $\tau$ denote the tree representing the recursive decomposition of $G$ (implicitly) constructed by the algorithm \textsc{CongSpanTree}: The root $r$ of $\tau$ corresponds to the graph $G$, and the children of a non-leaf node $t\in \tau$ associated with a set $V_t$ correspond to the connected components of $G[V_{t}] \setminus F$ where $F$ is the set of edges of the $\frac34$-balanced cut of $G[V_{t}]$ from step 4; by Theorem~\ref{thm:arv}, $|F|\leq \alpha(n)\cdot b_{2/3}(G[V_t])$.
 We denote by $G_t=G[V_t]$ the subgraph of $G$ induced by the vertex set $V_t$, by $T_t$ the spanning tree constructed for $G_t$ by the algorithm \textsc{CongSpanTree}.
 The \emph{height} $h(t)$ of a tree node $t\in \tau$ is the number of edges on the longest path from $t$ to a leaf in its subtree (i.e., to a leaf that is a descendant of $t$).

 \begin{lemma} Let $t\in \tau$ be a node of the decomposition tree and $t_1,\ldots,t_k$ its children.
 Then